transreductionist/mjwise-rkr-gst/README.md

 search length 3.
 The process outlined is continued and there are no matches to find. scanpattern() returns to rkr_gst() with no matches and so no strings to mark.

-The function rkr_gst() has completed its task and returns to factory.py.
+The function rkr_gst() has completed its task and returns to factory().
 The last 2 strings have been compared and matches stored in mantok_t.
 The last step is calculating the similarity metric.

 # Appendix A